cap-js/docs/java/cqn-services/remote-services.md

 }
 ```

-The parameter `<tag_biz_partner_svc>` needs to be replaced by the concrete name of the tag provided in the service binding.
+The parameter `<tag_biz_partner_svc>` needs to be replaced by the concrete name of the tag provided in the binding of the BTP Service.
 Alternatively, a check on the service name can be chosen as well.

 ### Overriding the CDS Service Definition

 As mentioned before, the CDS service definition is, by default, looked up in the CDS model using the name of the _Remote Service_.

 However, the name of the _Remote Service_ needs to be unique, as it's also used to look up the service in Java.
-Therefore, it is also possible to explicitly configure the name of the CDS service definition from the CDS model using the `model` property.
+Therefore, it is possible to explicitly configure the name of the CDS service definition from the CDS model using the `model` property.
 This is especially useful, when creating multiple _Remote Services_ for the same API with different destinations:

 ```yaml